DiogoDuque/TDDIN-FEUP/TP2/ReadMe.txt

 3. Import project.
 4. Import NuGet packages.
 (NOTE: make sure you have an Internet connection on this step, as it may prevent installation of relevant packages)
 5. Run the Server project.

+OR

+1. Go to Backend/Server/bin/Debug
+2. Run Server.exe as administrator.

 === NPM Interfaces ===